TomasTillmann/csharp-advanced-notes/notes.md

 list.ForAll(delegate (Node p) {sum += p.value; });
 ```

+* just points to a method that is declared "somewhere else"

 # Type inference
 * compiler somehow needs to guess what the delegate is going to return
 * always at compile time!